-Whether you're looking to trace your family crest or trying to trace your family roots this list will point you in the right direction.
+Whether you're looking to trace your family crest or trying to explore your family's roots, this list will point you in the right direction.

-From Aherne to Whelan here is our top 100 Irish names:
+From Aherne to Whelan here are our top 100 Irish names:

 Aherne - (Ó hEachtighearna/Ó hEachthairn) (each, steed tightearna, lord).
 Originally Dalcassian, this sept migrated from east Clare to Co.
 Cork.
-In County Waterford the English name Hearn is a synonym of Hearn.
+In County Waterford the English name Hearn is a synonym of Aherne.

 MacAleese - MacGiolla (son of the devotee of Jesus).
 The name of a prominent Derry sept.
-There are many variants of the name such as MacIliese, MacLeese, MacLice, MacLise, etc. The best known of this spelling, the painter Daniel MacLise, was a family of the Scottish highlands, know as MacLeish, which settled in Cork.
+There are many variants of the name, such as McAleese (as in the former president of Ireland, Mary) MacIliese, MacLeese, MacLice, MacLise, etc. The best known holder of this last spelling was the painter Daniel MacLise.
+He was born to a family of the Scottish highlands who settled in Cork.

-Allen - This is usually of Scottish or English origin but sometimes Ó hAillín in Offaly and Tipperary has been anglicized Allen as well as Hallion.
-Occasionally also in Co.
-Tipperary.
-Allen is found as a synonym of Hallinan.
-As Alleyn it occurs frequently in mediaeval Anglo Irish records.
+Allen - This is usually of Scottish or English origin, but the surname Ó hAillín, found in Offaly and Tipperary, has been anglicized as Allen as well as Hallion or Hallinan.
+It also occurs frequently as Alleyn in mediaeval Anglo Irish records.
 The English name Allen is derived from that of a Welsh saint.

-MacAteer - Mac an tSaoir (saor, craftsman) An Ulster name for which the Scottish MacIntyre, of similar derivation, is widely substituted.
+MacAteer - Mac an tSaoir (saor, craftsman).
+An Ulster name for which the Scottish MacIntyre, of similar derivation, is widely substituted.
 Ballymacateer is a place-name in Co.
-Armagh, which is its homeland.
+Armagh, where the surname has deep roots.
 Mac an tSaoir is sometimes anglicized Wright in Fermanagh.

 MacAuley - Awley.
 There are two distinct septs of this name, viz.
-MacAmhalghaidh of Offaly and West Meath, and the more numerous MacAmhlaoibh, a branch of the MacGuires which as MacAmhlaoibh gives the form Gawley in Connacht.
+MacAmhalghaidh of Offaly and Westmeath, and the more numerous MacAmhlaoibh, a branch of the MacGuires, which as MacAmhlaoibh sometimes took on the anglicization of Gawley in Connacht.
 Both are derived from personal names.
 The latter must not be confused with MacAuliffe.

 MacAuliffe - Mac Amhlaoibh.
 An important branch of the McCarthys whose chief was seated at Castle MacAuliffe.
-The name is almost peculiar to south-west Munster.
+The name is very particular to south-west Munster.

 Barry - de Barra.
 The majority of these names are of Norman origin, i.e. de Barr (a place in Wales); they became completely hibernicized.
 Though still more numerous in Munster than elsewhere the name is widespread throughout Ireland.
-Barry is also the anglicized form of Ó Báire (see under Barr) and Ó Beargha (meaning spear-like according to Woulfe) a small sept of Co.
+Barry is also the anglicized form of Ó Báire (see under Barr) and Ó Beargha (meaning spear-like) a small sept originating in Co.
 Limerick.

 Blake - deBláca (more correctly le Bláca).
-One of the ‘Tribes of Galway’ an epithet name meaning black which superseded the original Cadell.
+One of the "Tribes of Galway," an epithet name meaning black, which superseded the original Cadell.
 They are descended from Richard Caddell, Sheriff of Connacht in 1303.
 They became and long remained very extensive landowners in Co.
 Galway.
-Branch settled in Co.
-Kildare where their name is perpetuated in three town lands called Blakestown.
+A branch settled in Co.
+Kildare ,where their name is perpetuated in three town lands called Blakestown.

 Brennan - Ó Braonáin.
 (The word braon has several meanings, possibly sorrow in this case).
-The name of four unrelated septs, located in Ossory, east Galway, Kerry and Westmeath.
+The name of four unrelated septs, located in Ossory (present-day eastern Munster and Leinster), east Galway, Kerry and Westmeath.
 The county Fermanagh sept of Ó Branáin was also anglicized Brennan as well as Brannan.

 O’Brien - Ó Briain.
 A Dalcassian sept, deriving its name from historical importance from the family of King Brian Boru.
-Now very numerous in other provinces as well as Munster, being the fifth most numerous name in Ireland.
-In some cases O’Brien has been made a synonym of O’Byrne and others of the Norman Bryan.
+Now very numerous in other provinces as well as Munster, it is the fifth most numerous name in Ireland.
+In some cases O’Brien has been made a synonym of O’Byrne and of the Norman Bryan.

 Browne - De Brún, more correctly le Brún (brown).
 One of the Tribes of Galway.
 Other important families of Browne were established in Ireland from the Anglo-Norman invasion onwards.
-The Browns of Killarney, who came in the sixteenth century, intermarried with the leading Irish families and were noted for their survival as extensive Catholic landowners throughout the period of the Penal Laws (The Kenmare associated with their name is in Co.
-Limerick) The Browne family shown on the map in Co.
-Limerick is of Camus and of earlier introduction.
-Yet another important family of the name was of the Neale, Co.
+The Browns of Killarney, who came in the 16th century, intermarried with the leading Irish families and were noted for their survival as extensive Catholic landowners throughout the period of the Penal Laws.
+Yet another important family of the name was of Neale, Co.
 Mayo.
 In that county Browne has also been used as a synonym of (O) Bruen.

 Burk - de Burgh de Búrca.
 This one of the most important and most numerous Hiberno-Norman names.
 First identified with Connacht it is now numerous in all the provinces (least in Ulster).
-Many sub-septs of it were formed called MacHugo, MacGibbon, Mac Seoinín (Jennings), MacRedmond, etc.
+Many sub-septs of it were formed, including MacHugo, MacGibbon, Mac Seoinín (Jennings), MacRedmond, etc.

 MacCabe - Mac Cába.
-A galloglass family with the O’Reillys and the O’Rourkes which became a recognized Breffny sept.
-Woulfe suggests cába, cape, a surname of the nickname.
-Having regards to their origin it is more likely to be from a non-Gaelic personal name.
+A galloglass family with the O’Reillys and the O’Rourkes, which became a recognized Breffny sept.
+Noted authority Patrick Woulfe suggests cába, cape, a surname of the nickname.
+The name's origin likely stems from a non-Gaelic personal name.

-Callaghan - Ó Ceallacháin The derivation from ceallach, strife, which usually given, is questioned but no acceptable alternative has been suggested.
+Callaghan - Ó Ceallacháin.
+The derivation from ceallach, strife, which usually given, is questioned but no acceptable alternative has yet been suggested.
 The eponymous ancestor in this case was Ceallacháin, King of Munster (d.
 952).
-The sept was important in the present Co.
-Cork until the seventeenth century and the name is still very numerous there.
-The chief family was transplanted under the Cromwellian regime to east Clare, where the village of O’Callghan’s Mills is called after them.
+The sept was important in Co.
+Cork until the 17th century and the name is still very numerous there.
+The chief family was transplanted under the Cromwellian regime to east Clare, where the village of O’Callghan’s Mills is named after them.

 Campbell - Mac Cathmhaoil (cathmhaoil, battle chief).
 An Irish sept in Tyrone; in Donegal it is usually of Scottish galloglass origin, viz.
-Mac Ailín a branch of the clan Campbell (whose name is from cam béal, crooked mouth) Many Campbells are of more recent Scottish immigrants.
+Mac Ailín a branch of the clan Campbell (whose name is from cam béal, crooked mouth).
+Many Campbells are of more recent Scottish origin.
 See MacCawell.
 The name has been abbreviated to Camp and even Kemp in Co.
 Cavan.

 MacCarthy - Mac Ćarthaigh (cárthach, loving).
 The chief family of the Eoghanacht and one of the leading septs of Munster, prominent in the history of Ireland from the earliest times to the present.
 MacCarthy is the most numerous Mac name in Ireland.

-Cassidy - Ó Caiside A Fermanagh family of ollavs and physicians to the Maguires.
-Now numerous in all the provinces except Connacht.
+Cassidy - Ó Caiside.
+A Fermanagh family of ollavs and physicians to the Maguires.
+Now numerous in all of the provinces except Connacht.

-Clery - Cleary Ó Cléirigh (cléireach, clerk) One of the earliest hereditary surnames.
+Clery - Cleary Ó Cléirigh (cléireach, clerk).
+One of the earliest hereditary surnames.
 Originally of Kilmacduagh (Co.
-Galway) the sept was dispersed and after the thirteenth century settled in several parts of the country; the most important branch were in Donegal where they became notable as poets and antiquaries.
+Galway) the sept was dispersed and after the 13th century settled in several parts of the country.
+The most important branch were in Donegal, where they became notable as poets and antiquaries.
 In modern times the name is found mainly in Munster and Dublin.

 O'Connor - ÓConchobhair.
 The name of six distinct and important septs.
-In Connacht there were O’Connor and O’Conor Don (of which was the last High King of Ireland) with its branches O’Conor Roe and O’Conor Sligo; Also O’Conor Faly (i.e. of Offaly), O’Connor Kerry and O’Connor of Corcomroe (north Clare).
+In Connacht there were O’Connor and O’Conor Don (from which came the last High King of Ireland) with its branches O’Conor Roe and O’Conor Sligo; Also O’Conor Faly (i.e. of Offaly), O’Connor Kerry and O’Connor of Corcomroe (north Clare).
 The prefix, O, formerly widely discarded, has been generally resumed.
-Similarly the variant from Connors has been O’Connor again.
+Similarly the variant from Connors is seen as O’Connor again.